4 min read

 Mici was living in Manhattan with his model girlfriend Chiara, and they were visiting Mama for the summer.
 We were both the same age, and we hit it off immediately while Chiara sunbathed nonchalantly, looking like an oiled Greek sculpture by the Yuccas.

 With Mici around, Francesca's intoxicated neuroticism transformed her into a jealous, suffocating, smothering mix of mother and Queen of Hearts.
 This was amplified tenfold by Chaira's presence and her mother-in-law's ever-increasing desire for numbness.
-It was like watching a scene from The Beautiful and the Damned - Idle, intoxicated, wealthy beyond measure, yet fucking miserable.
+It was like watching a scene from The Beautiful and the Damned - Idle, intoxicated, wealthy beyond measure, yet miserable.

 They were a family loosely held together by social custom and euros, and I was a transient fly on the wall of their fractured life.
 Francesca would drink and rant, shouting into the ether all day.
 When she wasn't shouting, she'd be on the phone manically talking at a volume I'd only heard in Indian train carriages.
 Mici was perpetually wincing at her coarseness, caught between scolding his mother and attempting to shield Chiara from her vulgarity.